antiwork/shortest/README.md

 ```
 Anthropic API key will default to `SHORTEST_ANTHROPIC_API_KEY` / `ANTHROPIC_API_KEY` environment variables.
 Can be overwritten via `ai.config.apiKey`.

-You can configure browser behavior using the `browser.contextOptions` property in your configuration file.
+Optionally, you can configure browser behavior using the `browser.contextOptions` property in your configuration file.
 This allows you to pass custom [Playwright browser context options](https://playwright.dev/docs/api/class-browser#browser-new-context).

 2. Create test files using the pattern specified in the config: `app/login.test.ts`